 But what if your content management system doesn't support SEO?
 Does that mean you should abandon your headless CMS and go back to a traditional CMS like WordPress or Drupal?
 Not necessarily.
-Headless CMSs, which separate content from presentation, are becoming increasingly popular for their ability to handle both design and development tasks in the same toolset.
+Headless CMSs, which separates content from presentation, are becoming increasingly popular for their ability to handle design and development tasks in the same toolset.

 We at Agility CMS offer several built-in fields as part of our Page Management tool to ensure that content editors and developers can use these fields and a place where they can easily manage content.
-In this article, we share some tips on optimizing your content for search engines using a headless CMS.
+In this article, we share tips on optimizing your content for search engines using a headless CMS.

 Headless CMS and SEO

 Ranking on search engines has always been a competitive business, and the methods to achieve the top spots are in constant flux.
 However, despite the algorithm changes, content has remained king, and creating and optimizing high-quality content has become the focus of SEO.